timonvo/bazel-mcu/README.md

 # MCU workspace for bazel

+## Introduction

-to build the app and produce an elf file run
+To build the app for an ATMega328p with an 8MHz clock, run:

-`bazel build //app --config 328p`
+`bazel build //app --config atmega328p --config clock_8mhz`

-to convert the app elf file to a hex file run

-`bazel build //app:hex --config 328p`

-to flash the app to your device run
+To flash the app to your device with an AVR Dragon ISP programmer, run:

-`bazel build //app:flash --config 328p`
+`bazel build //app:flash --config atmega328p --config clock_8mhz`

 You need to have avr-gcc installed.
-Change toolchain/CROSSTOOL to fit your installation path.
-To add support for a different AVR CPU, add a new config to tools/bazel.rc.
+Change toolchain/CROSSTOOL to fit your installation path. `tools/bazel.rc` contains some initial cpu and programmer configurations.
+Modify it to add support for more.

+## Using symlinks to "install" the workspace in an existing project

+To use this workspace in an existing project, you can install symlinks to the `toolchain` and `tools` directories.
+That way you can clone this project once and share it and the configuration in `tools/bazel.rc` across different bazel projects.